A Tutorial on Meta-Reinforcement Learning: Problem Categories

 Meta-RL is mostly concerned with the multi-task setting, where the inner-loop can exploit similarities between the tasks to learn a more data-efficient adaptation procedure.
 In contrast, in standard RL, agents are often trained to tackle a single complex task over many optimization steps.
 Since this is often highly data-inefficient, researchers have investigated whether meta-learning methods can improve efficiency even without access to a distribution of related tasks.
 In such cases, the efficiency gains must come from transfer within the single lifetime of the agent or from adaptation to the local training conditions during training.
 Methods for this \textit{many-shot single-task} setting tend to resemble those in the many-shot multi-task setting and are therefore also discussed in Section~\ref{sec:long_task_horizon_meta_rl}.

-The fourth cluster is the \textit{few-shot single-task} setting, where a hypothetical meta-learner would accelerate learning on a single task without transfer from other related tasks.
+The fourth cluster is the \textit{few-shot single-task} setting, where a hypothetical meta-learner would accelerate learning on a single task within a few episodes without transfer from other related tasks.
 The short lifetime of the agent is unlikely to leave enough time for the inner-loop to learn a data-efficient adaptation procedure and produce a policy using it.
 Therefore, there is to our knowledge no research targeting this setting.